zendi-phw/osa/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+MIT license is to be used on file boxplot.mustache.
+This file has been modified from a work from @holtzy and has been modified by @moodleismylms.